aartisr/heimdall-electra/README.md

 [vertical_slice] audit     : bundle written → data/local/...
 ```

-If all four steps complete cleanly you have a working installation.
+If all four steps complete cleanly, you have a working local installation and a replayable synthetic reference run.

 ---